pachun/old.pachun.github.io/_posts/2015-07-17-moving-away-from-chunes-tunes.md

 ---

 I'm always listening to music, but I have a problem.
-When I find stuff I like, I can listen to it on repeat for a long time.
-Whether a single song or a small playlist of a couple more, I can go for days or weeks.
-Because I love music (particularly mine), I carry around a jambox and subject others to that hell.
+When I find stuff I like, I listen to it on repeat for a long time.
+I can listen to the same song for days or weeks.
+I also have a habit of carrying around a jambox, subjecting others to that hell.

-Everyone I went to school with knows this about me.
-In particular, they know me for one small playlist which they call chune's tunes.
-It's been around since freshman year of school and I still listen to it often.
+In particular, my college friends know me for one playlist (~20 songs) which they call chune's tunes.
+It's been around since freshman year of school, which for me was 2010.

-Now that I'm done with school and the habit's annoying less people, I'm finding it a little less fun.
-As a result, I'm making an effort to listen to more, new music.
-I've committed to making new fifty song playlists every week using spotify radio.
+In an effort to listen to more, new music, I'm making a new fifty song playlist every week.
 Fifty songs per week means I need to find and save ten new songs I like every workday.
+I find them using Spotify radio.

-Most weeks I don't hit my goal and some weeks I don't even try; I run back to an old playlist.
-I'm hoping that making this public will help motivate me to not skip weeks and try harder to hit the fifty song goal.
+I don't hit my goal most weeks and some weeks I don't even try; I run back to an old playlist.
+I hope that making these playlists public will help motivate me to not skip weeks and to make a stronger effort to hit the fify song goal.

 [april week 4](https://open.spotify.com/user/pachun91/playlist/0GI8WYN88kDEJ8hYYxErUj)